-Portion of 5 storey building collapsed in Mumbai, rescue ops underway
+Girl dead after part of a building collapses in Mumbai

-Mumbai, Sep 24: A part of the staircase of a five-storey building in Khar Gymkhana collapsed in Mumbai on Tuesday.
-Rescue operation underway.
+Mumbai, Sep 24: A ten-year-old girl has reportedly died after a part of a five-storey building collapsed in Mumbai on Tuesday.
+A part of the staircase of a residential building in Khar Gymkhana area collapsed today and 10-year-old Mahi Motvani got trapped under the debris.
+By the time she was rescued and rushed to the hospital, the girl had died.

+Mahi Motvani who was trapped in the debris of a partially collapsed building at Khar road was declared brought dead at Lilavati Hospital, ANI reported.

 Reportedly, the structure has been identified as Pooja building at 17th Road at Khar West.
-A 10-year-old girl, Mahi Motvani, is trapped in the debris of a partially collapsed building.
 The building has been vacated by the authorities.
 National Disaster Response Force (NDRF) team is present at the spot.

 Mumbai: A part of staircase of a building collapsed in Khar (West), today.
 No injuries have been reported. pic.twitter.com/xAvsXR6GyP— ANI (@ANI) September 24, 2019